Inside the Golden Globe Awards

 The Dream of Hollywood

 This second visit was a bit different.
 In the middle of the festival, I came down with COVID.
-Isolated in a cramped hotel room with only my own thoughts for company, I grew restless.
+Isolated in a small hotel room with only my own thoughts for company, I grew restless.
 Then, an email arrived from FIPRESCI.
 The subject?
 The Golden Globes.
 More specifically, an invitation to apply as a new voter.

 At the time, the Globes were owned and operated by the infamous Hollywood Foreign Press Association (HFPA) — or, as one particularly angry, LA-based Norwegian film journalist liked to call them, “the Hollywood Mafia” and other unflattering names.
 She’d spent years lobbing criticism at the organization.
 There’s plenty of drama wrapped up in all of that, but I’m not about to spend half this article unpacking it.
 I’ll leave that to people like Craig Greiwe, who wrote a thorough LinkedIn article about it back when everything was unfolding.